 It’s Okay to Ask for Feedback

 Some businesses will send a specific email that has a request for a review on Google My Business and just requests an accurate depiction of the experience they had.
 And we would say that 75% of customers do that just, all within the first day of the requests.
 You certainly want to encourage the customers to leave reviews.
-All businesses get both good and bad reviews.
+All businesses get both good and negative online reviews.
 You don’t want to hide the negative reviews.

 You Have Rights Too